 Use some more advanced elements such as dropdown menus, responsive navbars, accordion menus, image rotators and more.

 So, when you plug this (Bootstrap) into your template, you have access to all of this cool stuff.
-It is not necessary to use in your site.
+It is not necessary to use it on your site.
 In fact, you can use a totally different styling framework.
 Being that Joomla uses it in the core, it can be advantageous.

 Why Bootstrap can be advantageous for your Joomla site